gplepage/corrfitter/doc/source/example-etas-Ds.rst

 opposite-parity partner, and for the ground-state transition amplitudes ``Vnn`` and ``Vno``.
 The quantities of interest are specified in dictionary ``outputs``.
-For the error budget, we need another dictionary, ``inputs``, specifying various inputs to the calculation: the Monte Carlo data, the priors, and the results from any *svd* cuts (none here).
+For the error budget, we need another dictionary, ``inputs``, specifying various inputs to the calculation, here the Monte Carlo data and the priors.
 Each of these inputs contributes to the errors in the final results, as detailed in the error budget: